-Figure 1: Overview of the Leech and Sooke Water Supply Areas (Greater Victoria, CRD), located on southeastern Vancouver Island, British Columbia, Canada.
-The overview (bottom) illustrates precipitation and an atmospheric river event common to the west coast.
-The map (top) was generated in QGIS, and the image of Canada (bottom) and inset of Vancouver Island are screenshots from the Windy app (Windy.com).
+Figure 1: Overview of the Leech and Sooke Water Supply Areas (Capital Regional District, Greater Victoria), located on southeastern Vancouver Island, British Columbia, Canada.
+The overview (bottom) shows precipitation across Canada including an atmospheric river event which is common to the west coast and recharges drinking source water supplies (image and inset of Vancouver Island are screenshots from the Windy app, Windy.com, captured 2020-02-04).